upmc-enterprises/elasticsearch-operator/README.md

 ## Cloud

 The operator was also _currently_ designed to leverage [Amazon AWS S3](https://aws.amazon.com/s3/) for snapshots / restores to the  elastic cluster.
+The goal of this prooject is to extend to support additional clouds and scenarios to make it fully featured.

 # Usage